Contents

 Just those responsibilities?

 If something ships, and it is virtually unusable because of poor design (which as we all know occasionally does happen), you can bet we should be able to go directly to the designer and ask how this happened?
-It is absolutely on the designer to ensure this does not happen, so something went wrong.
+It is absolutely on the designer to understand and be working on ways to reverse this when it does not happen.

-Similarly, if the product ships and performance is terrible you can bet we should be able to go directly to the tech lead with the same question.
+Similarly, if we have to ship En Masse ( Iteration vs Incrementalism vs En Masse ) or the product ships and performance is terrible you can bet we should be able to go directly to the tech lead with the same question.

 Similarly, if something ships and the analytics show that it’s either not being bought or not being used you can bet we should be able to go directly to the growth product manager.